What is Nevoid Basal Cell Carcinoma Syndrome?

 How is NBCCS inherited?

-Normally, every cell has two copies of each gene: one inherited form the mother and one inherited from the father.
-NBCCS follows an autosomal dominant inheritance pattern, in which a mutation happens in only one copy of the gene for a person to have the increased risk.
+Normally, every cell has 2 copies of each gene: one inherited form the mother and one inherited from the father.
+NBCCS follows an autosomal dominant inheritance pattern, in which a mutation happens in only 1 copy of the gene for a person to have the increased risk.
 This means that a parent with a gene mutation may pass along a copy of the normal gene or a copy of the gene with the mutation.
 Therefore, a child who has a parent with a mutation has a 50% chance of inheriting that mutation.
 A brother, sister, or parent of a person who has a mutation also has up to a 50% chance of having the same mutation.
 However, if the parents test negative for the mutation (meaning each person's test results found no mutation), the risk to the siblings significantly decreases but their risk may still be higher than an average risk.
-It is also possible that the NBCCS in an individual was caused not by an inherited mutation but, rather by a spontaneous gene mutation (see below).
+It is also possible that the NBCCS in an individual was caused not by an inherited mutation but, rather, by a spontaneous gene mutation (see below).

 How common is NBCCS?

 It is estimated that about one in 40,000 people have NBCCS.
 As many as 30% of people with NBCCS do not have any family history of the condition.
 They have a de novo (new) mutation in the PTCH gene.

 How is NBCCS diagnosed?

-NBCCS is diagnosed when a person has at least two major features of NBCCS and one minor feature, or one major feature and at least three minor features.
+NBCCS is diagnosed when a person has at least 2 major features of NBCCS and one minor feature, or 1 major feature and at least 3 minor features.

-- Multiple (more than two) basal cell skin cancers that appear earlier in life than is usual
+Multiple (more than 2) basal cell skin cancers that appear earlier in life than is usual

 Jaw or bone cyst(s)